Adopting an

 3

-Green Finance: Development of green sukuks (Islamic bonds) to finance sustainable infrastructure projects.
+Green Finance: The development of green sukuk (Islamic bonds) to finance sustainable infrastructure projects.

-Source: Analysis of Sustainable Development Implementation in Malaysia (2025).
-For more info, visit Climatec Advanced.
+Source: Analysis of the Implementation of Sustainable Development in Malaysia (2025).
+For more information, visit Climatec Advanced.

 Expat Carbon Footprint Simulator

-Compare your current lifestyle with an eco-responsible lifestyle in Malaysia.
+Compare your current lifestyle with an eco-friendly way of living in Malaysia.

 Your estimated impact